 Safety Score

 Safety Score assesses your driving behavior using several metrics called Safety Factors.
 These are combined to estimate the likelihood of a future collision.
-We combine your daily Safety Scores (up to 30 days) to calculate the aggregated Safety Score, which is displayed on the main ‘Safety Score’ screen of the Tesla app.
-You can find details around your daily Safety Score by selecting ‘Daily Breakdown’ at the bottom of the screen.
+We combine your daily Safety Scores (up to 30 days) to calculate your aggregated Safety Score, which is displayed on the main ‘Safety Score’ screen of the Tesla app.
+You can find details regarding your daily Safety Score by selecting ‘Daily Breakdown’ at the bottom of the screen.

 To see more details about Safety Score and how it is calculated, you need to determine if you are currently enrolled in version 3.0, version 2.2 or a previous version.
 To determine which version you are enrolled in, open your Tesla app and scroll to the bottom of the ‘Safety Score’ screen.
 See when you will be upgraded to the latest version of the Safety Score.